ettienem3/majestic3-open-source/frontend/README.md

 In most cases, comments on classes and functions are adequate for a proper IDE to follow the code.
 We use Eclipse, but PHP Storm and Netbeans have been heard to be ok as well.

 In order to do anything useful, you will need to already have an open and active Majestic 3 profile running.
-Within this profile, have a user, its password and its api key handy.
+From this profile, have a user, its password and its api key handy.
 You will also need the approriate api server location.
 These are normally provided upon registering a new profile.
 Any subsequent users created, will have their own unique keys.

 ~INSTALLATION~